Sophie Scholl

 Sophia Magdalena Scholl (Note: /de/) (9 May 1921 – 22 February 1943) was a German student and anti-Nazi political activist, active in the White Rose non-violent resistance group in Nazi Germany.

 Raised in a politically engaged family, Scholl initially joined the Bund Deutscher Mädel, the female branch of the Hitler Youth, but later became critical of the Nazi regime.
 Influenced by philosophy, theology, and the writings of Theodor Haecker, she became involved in passive resistance efforts alongside her brother, Hans, and fellow students.
 The White Rose distributed leaflets calling for opposition to the Nazi state, citing ethical and philosophical arguments against its policies.
-In February 1943, after being caught distributing leaflets at the University of Munich, she and her brother Hans were arrested by the Gestapo, interrogated, and convicted of high treason in a show trial presided over by Roland Freisler.
+In February 1943, after being caught distributing leaflets at the Ludwig-Maximilians-Universität München, she and her brother Hans were arrested by the Gestapo, interrogated, and convicted of high treason in a show trial presided over by Roland Freisler.
 They were sentenced to death and executed by guillotine.

 After her death, copies of the final White Rose leaflet were air-dropped over Germany by the Allies.
 In the decades following her death, numerous schools, streets, and memorials have been named in her and her brother's honor for their role in anti-Nazi resistance.
 Her story has been depicted in several films, books, and other media, including the Oscar nominated film Sophie Scholl – The Final Days.